 (5) Recycling excess or surplus supplies;

-(C) A state agency that disposes of its own excess or surplus supplies should maintain a record of the disposition of the excess or surplus supplies in accordance with a proper record retention schedule.
+(C) After complying with paragraph (A) of this rule, the department of administrative services and the state agency that disposes of its own excess or surplus supplies shall maintain a record of the disposition of the excess or surplus supplies in accordance with a proper record retention schedule.